TomfromBerlin/zsh-cmd-time/README.md

 ![zsh-cmd-time](https://user-images.githubusercontent.com/123265893/232322193-3d9ad194-1d30-4415-83b5-29c4093c7fae.png)

 You can change the colors, too.
-Just look for `"magenta"`, `"green"`, `"yellow"`, and `"red"` and replace it with your desired colors.
+Just look for `"cyan"`, `"green"`, `"magenta"`, `"red"`, and `"yellow"` and replace it with your desired colors.
 Double quotes are required.

 | Annotation |
 |:-|